PDLT-University-of-York/test-split-site/docs/eassessment/ultratest.md

 !!!
 Summary

     The Learn VLE (vle.york.ac.uk) has a build in test engine, where different question types can be built and given to students.
-We strongly advised against using this tool for summative assessment - more details below.
+We strongly advise you to consult with our team (DET) if you are planning to use this for summative assessment - see below.

 ## Important - Before You Begin